lupyuen/lupyuen.github.io/src/unicorn4.md

 cargo run | grep "uart output"
 ```

-We inspect the code inside...
+We dive into the emulator code...

 # Unicorn Emulator for Avaota-A1